Yomguithereal/afscrap/README.md

-+ 2) Fetch the relevant threads
+###Fetch the relevant threads

 The second step consist in the actual crawl of the threads and the recuperation of the relevant ones.

 The tool must be fed with a json file created by step 1 and a configuration file including the keywords you want to match.

 The results can be outputed either to a local mongo database, either to json files.

 You can use more than one process and go faster but be advised that you will reach aufemin's sites limit very fast.
 Only increase processes on small thread lists.
 Moreover, take notice that the url fetcher pauses for 3-5 seconds between each url to prevent being kicked by aufeminin.

 The recuperation of threads can be interrupted and every results are cached.
 It is therefore possible to fetch your results in more than one time.

 Example :